discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

-They consider a model where at each time step a particle is chosen uniformly at random, then this particle selects an adjacent position (occupied or not) uniformly at random, and if the position is unoccupied, it considers whether to move to this position or to stay to its position.
+They consider a model where at each time step a particle is chosen uniformly at random, then this particle selects an adjacent position (occupied or not) uniformly at random, and if the position is unoccupied, it considers whether to move to this position or to stay at its current position.
-The robot moves from position $p_1$ to the adjacent position $p_2$, with probability $$\min(1,\lambda^{\Delta_2-\Delta_1})$$, where $\lambda>1$ is a real number to be fixed latter, and $\Delta_i$ is the degree of the robot in position $i$.
+The robot moves from position $p_1$ to the adjacent (unoccupied)position $p_2$, with probability $$\min(1,\lambda^{\Delta_2-\Delta_1})$$, where $\lambda>1$ is a real number to be fixed latter, and $\Delta_i$ is the degree of the robot in position $i$.
 Thus, if the other position considered strictly improves the degree, the robots always moves and otherwise it might move, but it might also stay at the same position.

-There are some additional topics around connectivity and creating holes, and around replacing the uniform scheduling of the robots by something more local, but again, let's not go into that.
+There are some additional topics around connectivity and holes, and around replacing the uniform scheduling of the robots by something more local, but again, let's not go into that.